nakasendo/nakasendo/doc/nakasendo/docs/Primitives.md

 _Creating the shares_

-In order to create shared secret $d$ between $N$ participants, without any single party knowing the secret,  and where $(t+1)$ of the participants are required to calculate the secret, the following steps are taken.
-Note that each participant has a unique label $i=1,\ldots N$ that they all agree on.
+In order to create a shared secret $d$ between $N$ participants, without any single party knowing the secret,  and where $(t+1)$ of the participants are required to calculate the secret, the following steps are taken.
+Note that each participant has a unique label $i=1,\ldots,N$ that they all agree on.

 1. Each participant $i$ randomly generates $(t+1)$ integers $d_{i0},\ldots, d_{it} \in_R \mathbb{Z}_n$, where the notation $\in_R$ means randomly generated elements of $\mathbb{Z}_n$.
 These integers are used to define a private polynomial for each participant $i$
 $$ f_i(x) = d_{i0}+ d_{i1}x+\ldots + d_{it} x^t $$
 These $N$ polynomials will be used to create shares on a shared polynomial which itself is never calculated explicitly, and in turn will define a shared secret, which similarly is never calculated explicitly.
-Note that since the aim is to establish a shared private key which is in the group $\mathbb{Z}_n$ where $n$ is the order of the elliptic curve group, the polynomials are calculated modulo $n$.
+Note that since the aim is to establish a shared private key which is in $\mathbb{Z}_n$ where $n$ is the order of the elliptic curve group, the polynomials are calculated modulo $n$.
 2. Each participant $i$ sends the value $f_i(j)$ to participant $j$ only using a secure communication channel with participant $j$.
-It is crucial that this is shared only betweeen $i$ and $j$ or there may be enough information shared between participants for any of them to calculate the shared secret, contradicting the aim of the JVRSS process.
+It is crucial that this is shared only between $i$ and $j$ or there may be enough information shared between participants for any of them to calculate the shared secret, contradicting the aim of the JVRSS process.
 3. Each participant $i$ calculates their own secret share of the shared secret by calculating
 $$ d_i = \sum_{j=1}^N f_j(i) \; .$$